mjordan/islandora_workbench/README.md

 * `drupal_filesystem` is either 'fedora://' or 'public://'.
 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 If omitted, defaults to ",".
 * `id_field` is the name of the field in the CSV that uniquely identifies each record.
 If omitted, defaults to 'id'.
 * `published` determines if nodes are published or not.
 Applies to 'create' task only.
 Defaults to `True`; set to `False` if you want the nodes to be unpublished.
+Note that whether or not a node is published can also be set at a node level in the CSV file in the `status` base field, as described in the "Base Fields" section below.
+Values in the CSV override the value of `published` set here.
+* `validate_title_length`: Whether or not to check if `title` values in the CSV do not exceed Drupal's maximum allowed length of 255 characters.
+Defaults to `True`.
+Set to `False` if you are using a module that lets you override Drupal's maximum title length, such as [Node Title Length](https://www.drupal.org/project/title_length) or [Entity Title Length](https://www.drupal.org/project/entity_title_length)

 All configuration settings are required for the "create" task if its entry in the list above does not specify a default value.
 The "update", "delete", and "add_media" tasks do not require all of the options, as illustrated below.
 Optional configuration settings are described in the sections below where they apply.